ClinicalTrialsTeam/ctfrontier/backend/README.md

 ## Initial load of CT.gov data

 1. Download `.zip` from [https://aact.ctti-clinicaltrials.org/snapshots](https://aact.ctti-clinicaltrials.org/snapshots)
-2. Unzip into `data` folder (`unzip <filename.zip> -d pgdb/data`)
+2. Unzip into `data` folder (`unzip <filename.zip> -d database/data`)
-3. Start running the docker containers `docker-compose up`.
+3. Start running the postgres container with `docker-compose up pgdb`.
 The first time you run this it will take a LONG time!
 After the first time, much of the build will be cached and it will not take so long.
-4. Connect to postgres container. `docker exec -it --user postgres pgdb /bin/bash`
+4. In a new terminal tab/window connect to postgres container. `docker exec -it --user postgres pgdb /bin/bash`
 5. Create the database `createdb aact`
 6. Restore the database from the `.dmp` file. `pg_restore -e -v -O -x -d aact --no-owner database/data/postgres_data.dmp`
 7. Start psql `psql`